iakdis/librecamera/README.md

 # Features

 - Take pictures and record videos with your rear and front camera
-- Privacy: No EXIF Metadata saved by default when taking pictures (enable optionally in settings)
+- Privacy: No EXIF Metadata saved by default when taking pictures (enable optionally in settings) – and obviously no ads and tracking!
 - Themes: Material Design with a Dark, Light or system theme
 - Languages currently supported: English, German – [Contribute translating your language!](#contributing)
 - Zoom: Zoom with 2 fingers or with an optional slider